Jan Gintberg

-Jan Michael Gintberg (born 3 December 1963 in Lynge, Allerød Municipality, Denmark) is a Danish stand-up comedian and television and radio host.
+Jan Michael Gintberg (born 3 December 1963) is a Danish stand-up comedian and television and radio host.

 Education

 Gintberg originally planned a farming career, and has a farming diploma from Kalø Landbrugsskole in Jutland.
 He subsequently started on the agronomy programme at the Royal Veterinary and Agricultural University (later merged into the University of Copenhagen).
 He has a bachelor's degree in agronomy.

 Career

 He started his career as a stand-up comedian in 1992 where he was number three in the competition to be the best Danish stand-up comedian.
 In 1997 he got his breakthrough with the radio-program Tæskeholdet (Danish for: The Thrashing Team) on DR's P3, along with Casper Christensen, Mads Vangsø, and Søren Søndergaard.
 Since then he has been a part of many television comedy shows, either as a writer or host, and has toured Denmark with a number of stand-up shows, among them a double show with Jonathan Spang.
 In early 2006 he appeared on The Daily Show on Comedy Central during the Muhammed drawings crisis.
 He is currently the host of the Danish version of the game show Are You Smarter Than a 5th Grader?.

 Has now a count of 5 oneman stand-up shows, from 1998 to 2007: 'Det ligger i generne' (It's in the genes)(1998), 'Gearet 2 tænder' (Geared 2 tacks)(2000), 'Op på fars jihad' (Onto dad's jihad)(2002), 'Den grimme melding' (The ugly announcement)(2004) and 'Big Time Paranoia' (2007).

 Gintberg is especially known for talking about politicians, political subjects and other current events in his shows.
 Mostly it's the Danish Government that's in his focus.

 On 1 November 2006 Gintberg published is first ever book, Dysfunktionel Far, about his life as a father, seen from Gintberg's characteristic, and humorous, point of view.
 Gintberg Verden (Gintberg's World), a book collecting Gintberg's best columns from a variety of newspapers, was published in the fall of 2007.

 He also gave voice to Mushu in the movie Mulan.